Kouui/git_github/git.md

 to push your repository to a github repository, you need to create an empty repository in github, then link your local repository to your remote github empty repository. you can do this following the steps shown in the setting page when a new repository is initialized in github.

-after you have linked your local repository to your github repository, or ir you are working on a git clone local repository, you can push a particular branch in the repository after you finished your commit. for example if we want to push branch *develop*
+after you have linked your local repository to your github repository, or if you are working on a cloned local repository, you can push your particular branch in the repository after you finished your commit. for example if we want to push branch *develop*

         - git push -u origin develop